mattiasinokuchi/mattiasinokuchi/README.md

-- 👋 Hi, I’m Mattias Inokuchi
-- 👀 I’m learning SvelteKit and PostgreSQL
+- 👀 I’m learning fundamental web development, SvelteKit and PostgreSQL

 <!---
 mattiasinokuchi/mattiasinokuchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.